neelam53yadav/aird/COMPREHENSIVE_GUIDE.md

 **AI-ready data from any source.
 Ingest, clean, chunk, embed & index.
 Test and export with confidence.**

-This comprehensive guide covers everything you need to know about PrimeData - from getting started to advanced configuration and optimization for maximum AI efficiency.
+This comprehensive guide covers everything you need to know about PrimeData - from getting started to advanced configuration, optimization, troubleshooting, and enterprise deployment.

 ---